Please do not hesitate to contact us for all your Accessibility and Accommodation questions at Columbia College!

 Note Taking Services

 Students may receive note taking services if referred by their DSPS Counselor.
-Students who qualify need to complete the Request for Note Taker Form.
+Students who qualify need to complete the Request for Note Taker For an in-person live lecture course.
 A DSPS staff member will contact the student once the form is received.

 Additional Services